 - Performing independent reviews

 - Checking the financial practices follow the law

 - Providing recommendations on investment opportunities

 - Preparing tax returns

 The South African Institute of Professional Accountants (SAIPA) represents all Professional Accountants practising in South Africa’s commerce, industry, academia and public sectors.
 Boasting a membership of more than 10 000 Professional Accountants, SAIPA contributes to the advancement of the local accountancy profession, influencing legislation and constantly transforming to keep abreast of business, financial and social developments in the country and internationally.
 SAIPA is a professional body registered with the South African Qualification Authority (SAQA) and has a number of registered professional designations.

-What do I need to study to become an accountant?
+What high school subjects do I need to be an accountant?

 After matric, you will need to enrol in a tertiary institute and complete a Bachelor of Commerce degree – or equivalent qualification at a SAIPA-accredited institution.
 The core subjects you’ll be studying are:

 - Financial Accounting 3

 Having successfully earned your Bachelor of Commerce degree, you will need to gain invaluable work experience in a three-year learnership at a SAIPA-Accredited Training Centres (ATC).